 That said, if you want to reduce the numbers of forest tent caterpillars in your own yard, try these methods:

-Brush off or spray with water—Caterpillars and cocoons can be brushed off houses, picnic tables, or decks with a stiff broom or brush or knocked down with a forceful spray of water.
-Be careful not to crush too many caterpillars; they can smear and leave marks on some paints.
+- Brush caterpillars and cocoons off houses, picnic tables, or decks with a stiff broom or brush or knock them down with a forceful spray of water.

-Turn off exterior lights—Moths of forest tent caterpillars are attracted to lights.
-When moths are abundant, turn off exterior lights.
-This may reduce the number of egg masses laid on nearby trees.
+- Turn off outside lights to avoid attracting adult moths.
+This may help reduce the number of egg masses laid on nearby trees.

 Forest tent caterpillars rarely cause severe damage to trees, and the forest does not normally need the protection of pesticides.
 However, for some landowners such as resort owners, applications of an insecticide to control the caterpillars may be an option to consider.
 Private landowners may want to protect trees from defoliation, preserve trees' appearance, or provide nuisance control.
 Insecticide treatments only reduce caterpillar numbers and defoliation during May and June when the caterpillars are active; there is no effect on next year's population because moths from outside the treated area can enter and lay eggs.
 For detailed information on pesticide choices, see Forest tent caterpillars, UMN Extension.